 The Martian movie: Matt Damon stars as an astronaut stranded on Mars.
 ‘The Martian’ movie review: Ridley Scott still has ‘greatness left in him’ The Martian is the story of…

-Starring Chadwick Boseman, Ryan Coogler’s history-making Black Panther movie gives new life to the superhero genre.
-Michael B. Jordan is the standout in the cast.
+Starring Chadwick Boseman and standout Michael B. Jordan, Ryan Coogler’s movie history-making Black Panther gives new life to the superhero genre.

 Starring an excellent Michael Fassbender in a dual role, Ridley Scott’s suspenseful Alien: Covenant takes the franchise in a more discerning direction.